powercodeacademy/phrg-rails-project/README.md

 1. Use the Ruby on Rails framework.

-2. Your models must include a `has_many`, a `belongs_to`, and a `has_many :through` relationship.
-You may include more models to fill out your domain, but there must be at least one model acting as a join for the has_many through relationship.
+2. Your models must include a `has_many`, a `belongs_to`, and at least two `has_many :through` relationships.
+You may include more models to fill out your domain, but there must be at least one model acting as a join for one of the has_many through relationships.
 Also, make sure that every table has at least two simple attributes outside its timestamps and foriegn keys.
-For example, a Ticket model may contain `seat` and `departure_time` attributes.
+For example, a `Ticket` model may contain `seat` and `departure_time` attributes.

 3. Your models should include reasonable validations for its simple attributes.
 You don't need to add every possible validation, but the models should defend against invalid data.